OpenAvril/CLIB_WriteQueForThreadsAt_STACK/CLIB_WriteQueForThreadsAt_STACK/README.md

-# OpenAvrilCLIB: Request, Wait, Write for Threads at STACK.
+# CLIB: Request, Wait, Write for Threads at STACK.

 ---
 ## Branches.